jcubic/lips/REFERENCE.md

 ## make-promise
 ```
+(make-promise expr)
-(make-promise fn)
+(make-promise done expr)

-Function that creates a promise from a function.
+Function that creates a promise from a function or expression.
 ```

 ## make-rectangular